Are Red Cars More Expensive to Insure?

 Researchers at Monash University in Melbourne, Australia, pored over crash data for 17 car colors and found that black cars drive away with the dubious honor of being the color most likely to get into an accident.
 The researcher say black cars have a 12 percent higher risk of being involved in a crash during daylight hours than a white vehicle.
 Following black are gray, silver, blue and red.

-Although color really doesn’t affect your red car insurance rates, Becerra says these factors do:
+Although color really doesn’t affect your car insurance rates at the end of the day Becerra says these factors do:

 - Years of driving experience.
 If you’ve been driving for fewer than three years, you’re going to pay more for policy coverage.